-Now in its second edition, check out The Heartbeat of Success at at CreateSpace, and Amazon!
+Now in its second edition, check out The Heartbeat of Success at on Amazon!

 The Heartbeat of Success provides a step-by-step guide to successfully prepare a medical school application—starting all the way at the beginning, with choosing an undergraduate major!
 Whether you’re about to begin college, a post-baccalaureate student or you’re reapplying to medical school for the second time, this book has something to offer.
 Learn about: